-On April 12th, 1861 the first shots were fired on Fort Sumter, which led to the outbreak of America’s bloodiest war.
-Fort Sumter is a fascinating place to visit and only accessible by taking a 30 minute boat ride through the Charleston Harbor.
-After arriving at the fort, guests will have the opportunity to learn about the major events that led to the outbreak of the American Civil War.
+On April 12th, 1861, the first shots were fired on Fort Sumter, which led to the outbreak of America’s bloodiest war.
+Fort Sumter is a fascinating place to visit, and only accessible by taking a 30 minute boat ride through the Charleston Harbor.
+After arriving at the fort, guests will learn about the major events that led to the outbreak of the American Civil War.
 Historians will provide detailed information about the fort and its pivotal role in the war between the states.

 The park also has a museum and small gift shop.
 After exploring the fort, cruise back to port, enjoying panoramic views of the Atlantic Ocean and Charleston's bustling harbor.
-The fort is quite large and requires a significant amount of walking and climbing stairs, so make sure you wear a comfortable pair of shoes.
+The fort is quite large and requires significant walking and climbing stairs, so make sure you wear comfortable shoes.
 You should allow a minimum of one hour travel time and another hour to tour the fort.
-Buying tickets in advance either online or at the departure locations is highly recommended.
-The Fort Sumter ferry departs from the Fort Sumter Visitor Education Center in Liberty Square next to the South Carolina Aquarium and also from Patriots Point Maritime Museum.
+Buying tickets in advance, either online or at the departure locations, is highly recommended.
+The Fort Sumter ferry departs from the Fort Sumter Visitor Education Center in Liberty Square, next to the South Carolina Aquarium, and also from Patriots Point Maritime Museum.

 Click Photos to Enlarge